-The purpose of Disability Support Services (DSS) is to adapt the College's general services to the specialized individual needs of otherwise qualified students with disabilities, for the purpose of providing equal access to all programs and facilities.
+Our mission in Disability Support Services (DSS) is to adapt the school’s general services to the specialized individual needs of students with disabilities, for the purpose of providing equal access to all programs and facilities.

 Consistent with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act, College of The Albemarle is committed to equality of educational opportunity and ensures that no qualified person shall by reason of a disability be denied access to, participation in, or the benefits of any program or activity operated by the College.
 Each qualified person shall receive reasonable accommodations to ensure equal access to educational opportunities, programs, and activities.